mysteriumnetwork/mysterium-vpn-mobile/README.md

 ### Android
 * Setup crash reporting:
+    * Ensure You have permission to the project here https://console.firebase.google.com
-    * Download firebase crashlytics config - `google-services.json` from https://console.firebase.google.com
+    * Download project's firebase crashlytics config - `google-services.json` from https://console.firebase.google.com/u/1/project/mysterium-vpn/overview
     * Place it in `android/app/`

 #### Setup to run on actual device